singh2010nidhi/Heart-Failure-Prediction-using-MSAzure/README.md

 A compute instance with name `notebook139012` and virtual machine size of `STANDARD_DS3_V2` was created.

-The screenshot below shows the registered compute instances.
+*Figure 2 : The screenshot below shows the registered compute instances.*

 ![](images/Compute_Instance.png)